QFuLab/MaskDamageReads/README.md

 The default mode may introduce reference bias when the sequencing depth is low (<=1x) because the script masks all C>T and G>A variations.
 If a site is covered only once, true C>T and G>A mutations will also be masked.
 However, if a site is covered more than once, the real alternative read bases (those not at the ends) will be retained.

 For low sequencing depth data, we recommend using the '--mode low_coverage' flag.
-In this mode, the script changes all C and T, G and A read bases to 'N', regardless of the reference base.
+In this mode, the script changes all C and T, G, and A read bases to 'N', regardless of the reference base.
 Although this mode removes more data, it provides more accurate allele frequency estimates.

-No genome reference file is required, as the reference sequence can be reconstructed from the MD tag in the BAM file, so the BAM file **must** contain MD tag.
+No genome reference file is required, as the reference sequence can be reconstructed from the MD tag in the BAM file, so the BAM file **must** contain the MD tag.

-With the '--extract-damaged' flag, this script will generate a BAM file containing only reads which have at least one damaged base (T or A, differ from reference base C or G ) within the region specified by the '--termini' parameter.
+With the '--extract-damaged' flag, this script will generate a BAM file containing only reads that have at least one damaged base (T or A, differ from reference base C or G ) within the region specified by the '--termini' parameter.

 ## Usage